MagmaGuy/FreeMinecraftModels/ReadMe.md

 #### **Bones:**
 Bones are what Blockbench calls "groups".
 They serve to group the cubes together, and should be used to group bones together for animations.
 - Bones can go up to 112x112x112 "pixels" (Blockbench units) or 7x7x7 in-game blocks. *Please note that the size of bones is set by what they have, so if you have cubes that are more than 7 blocks apart, you will probably exceed this size limit.
 Bypassing this limit is as easy as putting the blocks in a different bone not contained in the first bone!*
-- Can have any rotation! //todo: working on this right now
+- Can have any rotation!

 Bones are significantly more flexible than cubes, but you should use as few bones as possible!
 In FMM, due to Minecraft limitations, each bone is a different entity.
 At a scale, this will affect performance rather quickly!
 Always use as few bones as you can, and be mindful of how many of that model you are planning to spawn - the more of it you plan to have, the fewer bones you should have!